cosmos/sdk-tutorials/ida-customizations/README.md

         We have put together a <a href="/ida-course/discord-info.html">quick guide explaining how to best communicate on Discord.
     - title: How do I get certified?
       description: |
-        After the seven-week program, you will have two weeks to complete an exam - a combination of quizzes and a code project.
-The exam will be open from <b>November 3rd</b> and you have to complete it by <b>December 1st</b>.<br/><br/>
+        After the seven-week program (7+2 weeks due to holiday break), you will have four weeks to complete an exam - a combination of quizzes and a code project.
+The exam will be open from <b>February 2nd, 2023</b> and you have to complete it by <b>March 2nd, 2023</b>.<br/><br/>

         You will receive an email and notification via Discord closer to the date.<br/><br/>
         If you complete the program earlier you can take the exam sooner.
 The earliest you can take the exam is from the fourth week of the program.<br/><br/>
         You will receive an email with further instructions on how to launch the exam request.<br/><br/>
         The exam is an individual exercise.<br/><br/>
         <div class="tm-bold">When do I get the results?</div>
-        You will receive your exam results by <span class="tm-bold">December 15th</span>.
+        You will receive your exam results by <span class="tm-bold">March 16th</span>.
 customModules:
   - title: Weekly Plan
     description: |
-      The Academy runs for 7 weeks.
-You can follow the weekly structure or decide to go your individual path - just make sure to be ready for the Final Exam after 7 weeks.
+      This cohort of the Academy runs for nine weeks (seven weeks and a two-week holiday break).
+You can follow the weekly structure or decide to go your individual path - just make sure to be ready for the Final Exam at the end of the program.
     sections:
       - image: /cosmos_dev_portal_module-02-lp.png
         title: Week 0 -   Getting Started